MarioCatuogno/PanzaUI/README.md

 5. __Cell__: to replace the standard Blizzard Raid Frames.
 6. __Masque__: to skin icons and apply a consistent experience across the entire UI.
 7. __MouseOverActionSettings__: to automatically hide/show action bars.
+8. __LeatrixMaps/LeatrixPlus__: to add many cool features to various parts of the UI and to the default maps.

 There are also other optional components: